awanzek/FinTech_HW1_CaseStudy/readme.md

 * **What has been the business impact of this company so far?**

     To date Ripple has proved to be a desireable financial transaction solution.
+They have onboarded many major financial institutions, including American Express, Santander, SBI, Moneygram, and PNC, to their RippleNet global payment network and system.
+CEO of Santander states "Customers who were not doing international transfers are now using the service, customers who were using international transfer are now doing it more..." ([ripple.com](https://ripple.com/ripplenet)).
+In otherwords, they have created a connective and useful tool for businesses and institutions to connect and transfer funds securely.
+THe impact of this is the increased number of financial transactions and the reduced amount of time.
+This beneficial result allows increased business activity and quality control which should lead to an even more global network of businesses, finance, and technology. ([ripple.com](https://ripple.com/))

 * **What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?**